blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Forms of religion.md

+# Main Types
 - Monotheism: Worship of one god alone.
+It is different from Pantheism and Pantheistic
 	- e.g. Abrahamic religions
 - Polytheism: Worship of many gods.
 	- e.g. Egyptian Gods, Greek Gods